turingschool/mod-0-curriculum/session5/index.md

 <a name="topdowndesign"></a>
 ## Top Down Design

+> "Programing is hard because it requires us to solve ill-defined problems with unknown solutions.
+Our job is to invent the solutions.
+Coding is inherently creative." - [Danny Smith on Breaking Down Problems](https://medium.com/@dannysmith/breaking-down-problems-its-hard-when-you-re-learning-to-code-f10269f4ccd5)

 <span class="vocab">Top Down Design</span> (or step-wise design) is an approach to breaking down a problem or system.
 In this approach, the designer lays out the problem or system's high-level overview, then breaking down the overview into sub-systems (or sub-steps), then repeating that process until the system has been broken down into the smallest pieces.

+**Why is this important?** A problem that is not broken down into its smallest components remains too complex and abstract to code.

 As humans, we memorize and practice the steps that it takes in order to do even the most basic tasks.
 If you tell a human to tie their shoe, you (generally) don't need to specify any further instructions.
 However, if you were to build a shoe-tying machine, you would need to break down the process into the most basic steps.